Vectorial1024/EliteBionicsFramework/README.md

 > [!TIP]
 > As of Harmony 2 (i.e. RimWorld 1.2), You can make integration easier by utilizing reverse-patching.

-A sample C# code excerpt making use of reverse-patching from the trusty Harmony 2 is as follows:
+A sample C# code excerpt making use of reverse-patching from the trusty Harmony 2 for RimWorld 1.6 is as follows:

 ```c#
 [HarmonyPatch]